 A Food Additive Removal Diet for Pediatric Eosinophilic Esophagitis

-Prospective, pragmatic standard of care clinical trial comparing dietary therapies of standard four food elimination diet alone (4FED; milk, soy, wheat and eggs) to four food elimination plus food additive elimination (4FED+FREE)
+Prospective, pragmatic standard of care clinical trial comparing dietary therapies of standard dairy elimination diet alone (DED) to dairy elimination plus food additive elimination (FREE)

 Healthy volunteers are participants who do not have a disease or condition, or related conditions or symptoms